mauprogramador/shell-scripts-kit/templates/README.md

 - The `reload` and `workers` options are **mutually exclusive**.

 - Setting the `host` to `0.0.0.0` makes the application externally available.

-- Set the `database_file` like `/home/user/project/repository/database.db`.

-- Database backup files will be saved inside the `/repository` directory.

 Take a look at the [`.env.example`](./.env.example) file.